Climate change in Florida: Local climate mitigation efforts

 Miami-Dade County has built seawalls, implemented an Urban CO_{2} Reduction Plan, and participates in the South Florida Regional Climate Compact.
 Miami Mayor Francis Suarez has pledged to make the city carbon neutral by 2050.

 Pensacola has formed a Climate Mitigation and Adaptation Task Force which meets monthly.

 Orlando Mayor Buddy Dyer was "one of the nation's first mayors to sign onto the Climate Mayors' Pledge."
 Orlando plans to convert its city vehicle fleet to alternative fuels by 2030.

 Sarasota's Climate Adaption and Mitigation Center has been funded to work on "a curated database of peer-reviewed science to inform decision-making in academia, government and the private sector."

 In North Central Florida, where climate change denial is stronger, climate change efforts were starting to be visible in 2020 in Gainesville, Alachua County, St. Augustine and Jacksonville.

-In Broward County's Oakland Park, drainage installed with a FEMA Hazard Mitigation Grant prevented damage to 400 homes during Hurricane Irma.
+In Broward County's Oakland Park, drainage installed with a Federal Emergency Management Agency (FEMA) Hazard Mitigation Grant prevented damage to 400 homes during Hurricane Irma.

 Coral Gables Mayor Jim Cason has said, "We're working hard to create solutions until we inevitably must retreat."

-South Florida climate adaptation strategies

 Climate journalism

 The South Florida Sun Sentinel, Miami Herald and Palm Beach Post, along with WLRN Public Media, have formed a collaboration to cover climate change issues.
 The collaboration provides news and feature coverage, and a website created by its editorial boards titled: The Invading Sea, Florida and the Climate Crisis.

 Southeast Florida Regional Climate Compact

-The Southeast Florida Regional Climate Compact is a partnership between Broward, Miami-Dade, Monroe, and Palm Beach Counties.
-Its goal is "to work collaboratively to reduce greenhouse gas emissions, implement adaptation strategies, and build climate resilience."
+The Southeast Florida Regional Climate Compact is a partnership between Broward, Miami-Dade, Monroe, and Palm Beach counties.
+Formed in 2009, its goal is "to work collaboratively to reduce regional greenhouse gas emissions, implement adaptation strategies, and build climate resilience".